11301858/XAISuite/README.md

 </div>

 Welcome to our source page.
-Our mission is to make machine learning available to all!
-Whether you are a data scientist, researcher, or just a person curious about how you can use artificial intelligence to your advantage, XAISuite is the library for you.
+Our mission is to make machine learning explanation easy and available to all!
+Whether you are a data scientist, researcher, or just a person curious about how you can gain a better understanding of artificial intelligence, XAISuite is the library for you.
 Please be sure to contribute and contact us if you have any questions.

 ## Table of Contents
 1. [Introduction](#introduction)